kubernetes/community/keps/sig-contributor-experience/0007-20180403-community-forum.md

   - [Discussion on the pros and cons of each](https://meta.discourse.org/t/discourse-vs-email-mailing-lists/54298)
   - We have enough churn and new Working Groups that we could pilot a few, opt-in for SIGs that want to try it?
 - A community forum is asynchronous, whereas chat is realtime.
-  - This doesn't solve our Slack lock-in concerns, but can be a good first step in being more active in running our own community properties so that we can build out own own resources.
+  - This doesn't solve our Slack lock-in concerns, but can be a good first step in being more active in running our own community properties so that we can build out own resources.
   - Ghost have [totally migrated to Discourse](https://twitter.com/johnonolan/status/980872508395188224?s=12) and shut down their Slack.
     - We should keep an eye on this and see what data we can gleam from this.
 Engage with Ghost community folks to see what lessons they've learned.
     - Not sure if getting rid of realtime chat entirely is a good idea either.